nshawn4675/nshawn4675.github.io/_posts/2021-04-07-Determine-if-String-Halves-Are-Alike.md

 ---
 layout: post
 title: "[LeetCode April Challange] Day 07 - Determine if String Halves Are Alike"
 date: 2021-04-07 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Easy, String]
+tags: [Easy, String, Counting, C++]
 ---
 You are given a string <font color="red">s</font> of even length.
 Split this string into two halves of equal lengths, and let <font color="red">a</font> be the first half and <font color="red">b</font> be the second half.